cfpb/sbl-project/README.md

 ## Development tasks

-We use GitHub issues to track our development tasks as well.
-These issues live in separate repos alongside their corresponding code.
+We use GitHub issues to track our development and UX tasks.
+These issues live in separate repos alongside their corresponding code (where applicable).
 These issues will frequently be associated with [story](#user-stories) issues, but can also be indepedent tasks, such as bug fixes.
 These issues do not follow any consistent labeling scheme as each repo has different needs.

-### Development repositories
+### Development and UX repositories

 - [design-system-react](https://github.com/cfpb/design-system-react) - React implementation of [CFPB's Design System](https://cfpb.github.io/design-system/)
 - [regtech-api-commons](https://github.com/cfpb/regtech-api-commons) - Shared FastAPI components for CFPB's RegTech services